redox-os/website/content/news/this-month-250430.md

 - (build-system) Jeremy Soller deprecated the `COOKBOOK_PREFER_STATIC` environment variable in favor of `DYNAMIC_INIT`
 - (build-system) Jeremy Soller updated the Redox build server to use Podman (using a Debian stable container with backports) instead of Ubuntu 22.04, fixing environment problems and outdated build tools
 - (build-system) Jeremy Soller and Ron Williams improved the execution separation (host system/Podman container) of the build system tools in Podman Builds to fix bugs caused by different softwares versions between the host system and Podman container in binaries
+- (build-system) Jeremy Soller updated the `make clean` command to wipe the `prefix` folder, this allow breaking changes on the Redox toolchain to be easily fixed
 - (build-system) bjorn3 did a cleanup

 ## Hardware Updates